Medajor/HHS-Clock/README.md

 AutoDay will automatically determine if it is Monday and then show the early release schedule.
 AutoDayNewspaper will do the same, but will also display a message encouraging students to read the newspaper

 The rest lack this feature and simply show the schedule indicated by their name.
-They are mint for non-regular days.
+They are meant for non-regular days.

 To change the schedule, just change the array at the beginning of file to your schedule.
 The comments in-code should guide you.